 If you are unfamiliar with the causeway and the workings of the tides, it is best to educate yourself first, lest you become one of the unfortunates (read: idiots), who have to get rescued at taxpayers’ expense.

 If you’ve never crossed the causeway to Holy Island at low tide, you might be surprised to discover it is a normal road, and serves everything from commuter vehicles to flat-bed lorries.
 As long as you plan your crossing for the right times, there is really nothing difficult to the crossing.
-Yes, in winter the road gets a bit muddy and sandy, and you might drive through water puddles, or even a thin layer of surface water in particularly stormy weather, but other than that it’s simply… a road (though admittedly a beautiful one).
+Yes, in winter the road gets a bit muddy and sandy, and you might drive through water puddles, or even a thin layer of surface water in particularly stormy weather, but other than that it’s simply a road.

 The national speed limit applies on the causeway, though a lot of drivers seem to become overawed by the view, or are unsure of the rules and go at a steady 40 or even 30 mph.
 The impatient car overtaking you is probably a local.